-Starting in February, the District will conduct hearing screenings for students in grades K, 1 and 3 in partnership with the Oregon Lions Sight and Hearing Foundation.
+Starting in February, the District will conduct hearing screenings for students in grade 1 and 3.

-Students who do not pass the initial screening will be re-screened within approximately 30 days to take into account any transient hearing loss (i.e. from a head cold).
-That second screening will be conducted by an audiologist from the Northwest Regional Education Service District (NWRESD).
-Parents will be notified by mail if their child did not pass the second screening.
+Parents will be notified by mail if their child did not pass the screening.
 An explanation of results along with resource information for possible consultation with a hearing specialist will be included in that notification.

-Results for all students screened will be placed in the Health section of the students’ cumulative file.
-For more information or if you would like to opt your child out of the screenings, please talk to your school’s office manager or call the District’s Hearing Screening Team at 503-844-1553.
+Results for all students screened will be placed in the health section of the students’ cumulative file.
+For more information or if you would like to opt your child out of the screenings, please talk to your school’s office manager or call the District’s Hearing Screening Team at 503-844-1748. (en español)

-Religious Exemptions for Vaccinations Need to be Re-Submitted
+Religious Exemptions for Immunizations Need to be Re-Submitted

 Religious exemptions for school immunizations signed prior to March 1, 2014, are no longer accepted under Oregon law.
 This change comes after the passing of Senate Bill 895.
 If your child has an old religious exemption, you will need to complete new documentation of immunizations, medical exemption or a nonmedical exemption.
-Immunization exclusion day in Washington County is February 17, 2016.
+Immunization exclusion day in Washington County is February 20, 2019.
 If students do not have their required immunizations or a valid exemption on file, they will be excluded from school.
-For additional information, please see this flyer (en español) from the Washington County Health department or visit the Oregon Health Authority page.
+For additional information, please visit the Oregon Health Authority page.